AdoreJc/mhw-pl-manager/readme.md

 ## Configure game root

+The app will try to auto-detect the MHW game root from your Steam library (defaulting to `\Monster Hunter World` under Steam).
-You must point the app to your MHW game root (the folder containing `nativePC`):
+If auto-detection fails, you must point the app to your MHW game root (the folder containing `nativePC`):

 - **In the UI**: use the “Manual path” button.
 - **Environment variable**: set `MHW_ROOT` to the game root folder.